QUICK LINKS | DC Emergency Assistance Fund | Dept. of Human Services | Donate

 ♦ ERAP for WRITs

 WRITs are the last step of eviction, mailed from the Marshal's office, and are the most urgent of ERAP cases.
-Walk-in appointments are available on a limited basis Tuesday and Wednesday mornings - due to staff limitations only the first five clients each of those mornings can be seen.
+Applicants with WRITs may call 9am to 5pm, Monday-Friday to schedule an appointment.
+Please, no walk-ins!
 Please review our checklist to make sure you bring photocopies of all the necessary items.
 Please note: staff is unable to make copies.
 Please copy your documents before your appointment.
 ERAP checklist (PDF)

 Information and Referrals: Do you need help but you are not sure where to go?
 Navigating a crisis alone is hard.
 We are a great resource to connect you with help available within Catholic Charities, other nonprofits or the DC government.
 Call for an appointment with a Family Support Worker.